-Gray squirrels are rodents that can be found from Quebec, Ontario, and New Brunswick as far south as Florida, and west into eastern Texas and Manitoba.
+Gray squirrels, Sciurus carolinensis, are rodents that can be found as far north as Quebec, Ontario, and New Brunswick, as far south as Florida, and west into eastern Texas and Manitoba.
 They have also been introduced into Washington, British Columbia and Vancouver Island.
 In addition to suburban and urban settings, gray squirrels prefer upland, hardwood forests.

 Despite their name, gray squirrels exhibit various colors, including black and red, though they are primarily gray, with white sides and underbellies.
 They generally weigh from one to one and a half pounds and can be anywhere from fifteen to twenty one inches long.
 They have bushy tails that are usually as long as their head and body.

 Gray squirrels are active year round.
 In the fall they gather and bury their winter food supply.
 This burying is done randomly.
 They will dig for their food supply as needed, using their sense of smell to locate and dig for it.